90dy/protoc-gen-hbs/README.md

 * All [handlebars-helpers](helpers/handlebars-helpers) have been included
 * Better string case helpers have been added too (see [here](src/case.js))

 ## Contributing

 Make PRs and have fun 👻

+## Issues

+No rules, if you see anything weird, [open an issue](https://github.com/90dy/protoc-gen-hbs/issues/new/choose) :)

 ## Examples